 - They grow at any time during the year in temperate climates - however, try to go out after a weather change like the first hot weekend of the spring or the first frost of the autumn.

 - Oyster mushrooms grow incredibly quickly.
 You have to find them when they are quite young or else you risk the mushrooms getting leathery and tasting off.

 - Pick only the younger specimens - the older ones are perfect for spreading the spores and will not taste good anyway.

 - Once you spotted one oyster mushroom you will likely find several kilos (or pounds) in that one location.
 They grow in huge numbers if the conditions are right.

 Identifying an oyster mushroom

-The reason why this mushroom is called oyster mushroom is because of its appearance which resembles the clam.
-They have a broad fan shaped cap spanning 5-25 cm and come in a variety of colours.
-I’ve found them in grey, white, dusky pink and tan but the main identifier is that the gills are always white or cream coloured.
+The reason why this mushroom is called an oyster mushroom is that its appearance resembles the oyster.
+They have a broad fan-shaped cap spanning 5-25 cm and come in a variety of colours.
+I've found them in grey, white, dusky pink and tan but the main identifier is that the gills are always white or cream coloured.
 They have a nice almondy smell when young and have no poisonous lookalikes in Europe.